chainguard-dev/edu/content/open-source/sigstore/policy-controller/using-policy-controller-to-verify-signed-chainguard-images.md

 terminalImage: policy-controller/base:latest
 ---

-This guide demonstrates how to use the [Sigstore Policy Controller]([Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/)) to verify image signatures for any [Chainguard Image](https://www.chainguard.dev/chainguard-images).
-To learn how to use the Policy Controller to enforce image signatures, you will create a `ClusterImagePolicy` that checks for a keyless Cosign signature on an image, and then test running a signed `nginx` image.
+This guide demonstrates how to use the [Sigstore Policy Controller](https://docs.sigstore.dev/policy-controller/overview/) to verify image signatures before admitting an image into a Kubernetes cluster.
+In this guide you will create a `ClusterImagePolicy` that checks for a keyless Cosign image signature, and then test the admission controller by running a signed `nginx` image.

 ## Prerequisites